 How much does a top-floor apartment cost in the 12th arrondissement of Paris?

-In the 12th arrondissement, a top-floor apartment with elevator in a period building sells for between 9,000 and 12,000 euros/sqm depending on the area and condition of the property.
+In the 12th arrondissement, a top-floor apartment with a lift in a period building sells for between 9,000 and 12,000 euros/sqm depending on the area and condition of the property.
 The Dugommier-Daumesnil-Reuilly-Diderot triangle is among the most sought-after.
-The rarity of this type of property, less than 5% of the supply, justifies a premium of 10 to 15% compared to intermediate floors.
+The scarcity of this type of property, less than 5% of supply, justifies a premium of 10 to 15% over intermediate floors.

 Can you knock down a load-bearing wall in a period apartment in Paris?

-Technically yes, but it requires the involvement of a structural engineer, approval from the co-ownership association, and a works permit.
+Technically yes, but it requires a structural engineer, approval from the co-ownership association and a works permit.
 The cost ranges from 3,000 to 15,000 euros depending on the span of the wall.
-In older Parisian buildings, load-bearing walls often separate the kitchen from the living room, complicating open-plan kitchen designs.
-An experienced property hunter identifies these constraints during the pre-visit.
+In older Parisian buildings, load-bearing walls often separate the kitchen from the living room, complicating open-plan layouts.
+An experienced property hunter spots these constraints at the first viewing.

 How does a property hunter find properties that are not listed online?

-The majority of top-floor apartments with elevators in period buildings in Paris never appear on property portals.
-The property hunter finds them through three channels: their network of local estate agents, on-the-ground prospecting (flyer distribution, spotting signs), and automated alerts on professional tools.
-At Home Select, our property hunters physically cover their area several times a week.
+Most top-floor apartments with lifts in period Paris buildings never appear on property portals.
+The property hunter finds them through three channels: a network of local estate agents, on-the-ground prospecting (flyers, spotting signs) and automated alerts on professional tools.
+At Home Select, our property hunters cover their area on foot several times a week.